 In February 2005 Lowery collaborated with Louis Farrakhan, Al Sharpton, Jesse Jackson, Cornel West, Michael Eric Dyson, Donna Brazile, former Surgeon General Joycelyn Elders, and columnist Julianne Malveaux to draft a “Covenant with Black America,” a self-described “national plan of action to address the primary concerns of African Americans today — from health to housing, from crime to criminal justice, from education to economic parity.”

 In August 2005 Lowery paid a friendly visit to Cindy Sheehan and her fellow anti-war demonstrators outside President Bush’s ranch in Crawford, Texas.
 “I think that God has worked through this mother … God is speaking to us through this movement by the mothers,” Lowery said, adding: “It’s time to bring the troops home.
-We call upon Congress to demand that the administration present a plan to withdraw the troops, and if they don’t, that we cut off funding.”
-“Fifty million people in this country with no health insurance,” he continued.
-“That’s a Weapon of Mass Destruction.
-Minimum wage is a Weapon of Mass Destruction.”
+We call upon Congress to demand that the administration present a plan to withdraw the troops, and if they don’t, that we cut off funding.
+We have got to be radical.
+Radicality of change and spirituality demand that we say bring the troops home now.”

 In 2006 Lowery again joined Cindy Sheehan’s anti-war demonstrators in Texas, opining that Iraqi mothers viewed U.S. troops as “terrorists.”